-The SCC Library and Learning Resource Center will be closed for the fall 2020 semester.
+The SCC Library and Learning Resource Center will be closed for the spring 2021 semester.
 Our online services are available during these closures.

-What if my books are due when the campus is closed?
+How do I find my textbook for class when the campus is closed?

 - The Los Rios Community College District Bookstore probably has your textbook for rental or purchase.
 More information at Follett's Textbook FAQ.